Lastminute.com Faces Investor Pressure After CEO Detention

 The recent investigation has overshadowed the company’s underlying business performance as the travel industry recovers from the Covid pandemic.
 Lastminute said in August it returned to a net profit in the first half of the year as its revenue more than tripled.

-Shares of Lastminute have fallen about 47% in Zurich trading this year, giving the company a market value of 250 million francs ($264 million), while the Swiss benchmark index has declined 14% over the same period.
+Shares of Lastminute were up 2.8% at 9:26 a.m.
+Tuesday in Zurich, giving the company a market value of 257 million francs ($273 million).
+They’re down 45% this year, while the Swiss benchmark index has declined 15%.

 Lastminute would be an attractive candidate for an all-stock merger with larger Spanish rival eDreams Odigeo SA, Raper Capital founder Jeremy Raper wrote in a letter to the company’s board last month.
 The company could also draw interest from Expedia Group Inc., Booking Holdings Inc. or China’s Trip.com Group Ltd., Raper wrote.
 He controls a 0.5% stake, according to the letter.